Haridas Mundhra: Commission of Enquiry: M.C. Chagla

-Given the public spotlight, the then Indian government was forced to appoint a committee to examine the matter.
+Given the public spotlight, the Indian government was forced to appoint a committee to examine the matter.
 The retired Bombay High Court Justice M. C. Chagla was appointed as a one-man committee.
 Chagla held that a transparent and public enquiry was a "very important safeguard for ensuring that the decision will be fair and impartial.
 The public is entitled to know on what evidence the decision is based.".
-Consequently, large crowds would attend the hearings which were concluded in just 24 days.
+Consequently, large crowds attended the hearings, which were concluded in just 24 days.
 Several leading stockbrokers who were on the LIC Investment Committee testified that the investment could not have been made for the purpose of propping up the market, as was claimed by the Finance Ministry, and that had the LIC consulted the Investment Committee, they would have pointed out Mundhra's forged shares episode from 1956.
-Among those who gave evidence was HT Parekh, then the Deputy general manager of Industrial Credit & Investment Corporation of India, now ICICI Bank, who was also a member of LIC's Investment Committee.
+Among those who gave evidence was HT Parekh, then the deputy general manager of Industrial Credit & Investment Corporation of India (now ICICI Bank), who was also a member of the Investment Committee.
 HT Parekh's Note to the Investment Committee and his testimony is available in a two-volume collection of his writings.

-Justice Chagla determined that the Finance Secretary, Haribhai M. Patel, along with two LIC officials, L S Vaidyanathan, may have colluded on the payment, and should be investigated.
-Subsequent inquiry committee headed by Retired Justice Vivian Bose cleared the names of two civil servants but passed strictures against finance minister for "lying".
-The Finance Minister T. T. Krishnamachari, in his testimony tried to distance himself from the LIC decision, implying that it may have been taken by the Finance Secretary, but Justice Chagla held that the Minister is constitutionally responsible for the action taken by his secretary and he disown his actions.
+Justice Chagla determined that the Finance Secretary, Haribhai M. Patel, along with two LIC officials, L S Vaidyanathan, may have colluded on the payment and should be investigated.
+A subsequent inquiry committee headed by Retired Justice Vivian Bose cleared the names of two civil servants but passed strictures against the finance minister for "lying".
+In his testimony, the Finance Minister T. T. Krishnamachari tried to distance himself from the LIC decision, implying that it may have been taken by the Finance Secretary, but Chagla held that the Minister was constitutionally responsible for his secretary's actions.
 Eventually, Krishanamachari had to resign.
 The Nehru government suffered considerable loss of prestige in the incident.

-Haridas Mundhra was arrested from his luxury suite at the Claridge's Hotel in Delhi, and sent to prison.
+Haridas Mundhra was arrested at his luxury suite at Claridge's Hotel in Delhi, and sent to prison.